randylubin/story-synth-docs/src/guide/formats.md

 - styleTemplate – use this to specify an existing style template.
 Options: cyberpunk, vaporwave, fantasy, dark, light.
 - showSummary – let players switch from grid view to the concise Summary View
 - showFullLists – let players switch from grid view to Full List View, which shows all possible options per category
+- defaultSelections – set the inital values for each option.
+It's zero indexed, so to pick the first value use '0' (e.g. '0,0,0,0,0' would set the first value for each of five columns)

 ## Hexflower